-Hi everyone – Welcome to Day 1 of the 21-Day Journaling Challenge, or 21DJC for short!
+Hi everyone!
+Welcome to Day 1 of the 21-Day Journaling Challenge aka 21DJC!

-First off, I want to say I’m blown away by your enthusiasm for the challenge.
-Many of you jumped on board upon the opening for sign ups 3 days ago.
-Some of you have experience journaling in the past; while the rest do not journal, but are keen to give it a shot.
-We now have an amazing 428 official, registered participants, and it’s increasing as we speak!
+First off, I’m blown away by your enthusiasm for the challenge.
+Many of you jumped on board upon the opening for sign ups three days ago.
+Some of you have experience journaling in the past, while the rest of you do not journal but are keen to give it a shot.
+We now have an amazing 428 official, registered participants and it’s increasing as we speak!

 For the 428 of you who have registered, I want you to give yourself a pat on your back.
 Because you have put your name up for the challenge, you have sent out the intention to the universe that you want to grow.
-And trust me – this is what’s going to happen in this 21-day journaling challenge.
-As long as you commit yourself to journal the questions assigned every day, you *will* grow – in your consciousness, in your self-awareness, in your connection with your inner self.
+And trust me — it’s going to happen in this 21-day journaling challenge.
+As long as you commit yourself to journaling the assigned questions every day, you WILL grow — in your consciousness, in self-awareness, and in your connection with your inner self.

 Read: 8 Tips To Excel in 21DJC